thaboxan/thaboxan/README.md

 ## 🙋‍♂️ About Me

-I'm Thabo Jafta, an aspiring Software Developer currently studying at CodeSpace Academy.
+CodeSpace Academy graduate, BSc: Software Dev student.
 With a background in Mechanical Engineering, I've embarked on a journey to pivot into the exciting world of software development, driven by my fascination with coding and a passion for creating efficient and user-friendly web/mobile applications.

 ## 💡 What Excites Me